AWS Transit Gateway Orchestrator Plan¶

 6. Attach Aviatrix Transit GW to TGW¶

-This step attaches the Aviatrix Edge VPC to the Transit Gateway and the Aviatrix Edge Domain, thus allowing the Aviatrix Transit GW to send and receive packets from Transit Gateway.
+This step attaches the Aviatrix Edge VPC to the AWS Transit Gateway and the Aviatrix Edge Domain, thus allowing the Aviatrix Transit GW to send and receive packets from AWS Transit Gateway.

 After you finish Step 4, 5 and 6, your hybrid connection setup is complete.
 In the above example, if you have any Spoke VPCs attached to the prod_domain, EC2 instances should be able to communicate with on-prem.
 (Make sure instance security groups and any on-prem firewalls are configured properly.)